omar-addam/Unity-Kanban-Board/README.md

 # Unity-Kanban-Board

-A kanban board for displaying items as cards under their associated pipeline.
+This project provides the implementation of a kanban board for displaying items as cards under their associated pipeline.
+Kanban boards are commonly used to display and monitor progress. [- wikipedia](https://en.wikipedia.org/wiki/Kanban_board).

 # Demo